rahulsamsum007/app.py/README.md

 WHERE
     LINE_TYPE = -1
     AND PROD_TYPE LIKE '%JUMBO%'
-    AND ORGANIZATION_ID = :ORGANIZATION_ID  -- Replace with actual value
+    AND ORGANIZATION_ID = 1036  -- Replace with actual value
-    AND TRX_DATE = :TRX_DATE  -- Replace with actual value
+    AND TRX_DATE = TO_DATE('31-Mar-24', 'DD-Mon-YY')  -- Replace with actual value
 GROUP BY
     ORGANIZATION_ID,
     TRX_DATE,